sparkflows/sparkflows-docs/docs/installation/architecture-deployment/architecture.rst

-Fire Insights Architecture
+Sparkflows Architecture
 -----------------

-Fire Insights consists of three core components:
+Sparkflows consists of three core components:

   * **Web Browser** for defining end-to-end workflows for building data products and applications: